By kind permission of the Osler Library of the History of Medicine, McGill University, Montreal

 Although beavers had appeared in older heraldry, they were semi-mythical beasts, scarcely recognisable as beavers and often in unfamiliar colours such as blue or green.
 The beaver in its natural colouring is a comparative newcomer to heraldry.
 It has been introduced into many recent coats of arms of those in any way connected with Canada.
 The golden fleur-de-lys is a familiar royal symbol when shown in triplicate on a blue field, but a single one denotes a sixth son.
 Sir William Osler was the sixth son of Rev. Featherston Osler.

-These arms are now extinct since Osler left no living male heir.
 By using them for the tie, the Club is keeping fresh another facet of Osleriana.

 Ruth Ward, 1994